 Healing herbs in Eastern Oregon

 Jody Berry is obsessed by the rugged natural landscape that surrounds her in Enterprise, a tiny community in northeastern Oregon.
 She founded Wild Carrot Herbals in 2000 and brought it to Enterprise in 2012.
-An all-women team of eight make nourishing plant-based elixirs, salves, lotions and other wellness products with as many local ingredients they can grow or source — everything from elderberry and lavender to nettles, prickly pear and green tea.
+An women-majority team make nourishing plant-based elixirs, salves, lotions and other wellness products with as many local ingredients they can grow or source — everything from elderberry and lavender to nettles, prickly pear and green tea.
 Their Wildflower Prairie Body Oil, for instance, is meant to evoke the natural setting of the Zumwalt Prairie Preserve, nearby.
 Berry’s focus is on all things natural — and beauty is in the eye of the beholder.
 “A wild carrot is considered a noxious weed but to me something about it is a symbol of abundance and beauty,” Berry says.
 “As a talisman, it speaks to what we’re trying to put out there in the world.
 Something seems very feminine about that — sharing in that abundance.”
 Wild Carrot gives a portion of their profits to local plant and land conservation groups including the Wallowa Land Trust, Oregon Wild, Wallowa Resources and The Nature Conservancy.
-Find their products at health food stores nationwide or visit their retail space in Enterprise.
+Find their products at retail stores nationwide or visit their space in Enterprise.

 Bronze art in the Gorge